Heat Cannot Be Trapped Because It Radiates Away Constantly

-When a molecule of carbon dioxide absorbs radiation, it re-emits the radiation in femto seconds (a typical average of 83 femto seconds).
+When a molecule of carbon dioxide absorbs radiation, it re-emits the radiation in femto seconds (83 femto seconds at an average wavelength of 25 microns).
 The time can be calculated based on wavelength of the radiation.
-Each wave of emitted radiation is a vibration back and forth by the molecule emitting it.
+Each wave of emitted radiation is a vibration by the molecule emitting it.

 A wave of black body infrared radiation being emitted is stronger than a wave of fingerprint radiation being absorbed, which means radiation is emitted as fast as it is absorbed.
 All matter emits black body infrared radiation constantly.
 Otherwise, there would be nothing for carbon dioxide to absorb.